2018 marks 20 years of involvement with breast cancer advocacy for me.

 All of this has been made possible through breast cancer advocacy.
 The power of the collective use of voices of those affected by breast cancer to campaign, lobby and petition for change to happen.

-The breast cancer movement took its lead from the highly successful AID lobby group and translated it into the breast cancer cause.
+The breast cancer movement took its lead from the highly successful AIDS lobby group and translated it into the breast cancer cause.

 I was fortunate to be chosen to undertake the Advocacy & Science Training provided by the National Health & Medical Research Council (NHMRC) – it was intensive and at times my poor little brain struggled to cope.